-“I went to New York because I was singing with Houston Travel Choir,” Jones said.
+“I went to New York because I was singing with the Treble Choir of Houston,” Jones said.
 “We were singing at Carnegie Hall, and we went to see The Phantom of the Opera.
-At first, I was like, ‘I don’t want to see The Phantom of the Opera, this white show; I want to see The Lion King.’
+At first, I was like, ‘I don’t want to see The Phantom of the Opera, this white show; I want to see The Lion King.‘

 “But when we went to see The Phantom of the Opera, the phantom was a black man, which is not common at all; usually that role is played by a white man.
 I saw it and was on the edge of my chair.
 I realized this is what I want to do, this is what I have to do.”